 - Physical therapy

 - Casting the foot, if necessary (in cases of fracture)

 - Surgery, if necessary

 Have Patience With Foot Pain Recovery

 One of the essential elements for treating both plantar fasciitis and a stress fracture is patience.
 Reducing swelling, repairing micro-tears and mending bone all take time.
 A period of six to eight weeks of limited activity may be required for your body to heal.
-If you need help treating foot pain, find a Baptist Health occupational medicine location near you.
+If you need help treating foot pain, find a Baptist Health podiatrist near you.